Skip to content

 Can you provide a DPIA for our compliance review?

 Yes.
 A Data Protection Impact Assessment covering the EgoVista capture and annotation pipeline is available on request for enterprise clients, under a mutual NDA.
-The DPIA describes the data flows, the legal bases per processing operation, the risks identified and the mitigations applied, including the local anonymization step and the EU-only compute path.
+The DPIA describes the data flows, the legal bases per processing operation, the risks identified and the mitigations applied, including the local pseudonymisation step and the EU-only compute path.
 Your DPO or compliance team can use the document as a starting point for your own DPIA.

 What happens if a contributor withdraws consent after delivery?